Student financial aid in the United States: Non-need-based financial aid

 Non-need-based loans are available for students and families who cannot afford to pay the entire cost of college.
 These loans are directed toward those individuals and families who did not qualify for need-based loans due to the amount of their personal assets.
-There is usually a higher interest rate associated with non-need based loans.
+There is usually a higher interest rate associated with non-need-based loans.
 Because these loans are not need-based, the U.S. government does not pay the interest for the student while enrolled in school; they are often referred to as unsubsidized loans.
-The Unsubsidized Stafford Loan and Grad PLUS loan are non-need based loans available for both undergraduate and graduate students who do not qualify for need-based financial aid.
+The Unsubsidized Stafford Loan and Grad PLUS loans are non-need-based loans available for both undergraduate and graduate students who do not qualify for need-based financial aid.

 Even though these loans are not subsidized, interest rates are set by Congress, the programs are closely supervised, and they provide many protections that private loans rarely offer.

-There are also non-need based grants and scholarships that consider merit rather than financial need.
+Some non-need-based grants and scholarships consider merit rather than financial need.
 These awards are granted by the college or university as well as outside organizations.
 Merit-based scholarships are typically awarded for outstanding academic achievements and maximum SAT or ACT scores.
 However, some scholarships may be awarded due to special talents like athletic scholarships, leadership potential, and other personal characteristics.
-In order to be considered for such awards some institutions require an additional application process while others automatically consider all admitted students for their merit-based scholarships.
+To be considered for such awards some institutions require an additional application process while others automatically consider all admitted students for their merit-based scholarships.